gjorquera/Goldfish/README.md

 Since no timer was an exact fit for me and because I use it every day, I decided to write my own.

+## Features

+- Highly opinionated, no configuration.
+- No useless GUIs to handle Pomodoros or tasks.
+- Only Start/Stop.
+Pausing a Pomodoro is cheating.
+- No break timer.
+Take all the time you need after finishing.
+- Subtle bell sound when the Pomodoro is about to finish.
+- Annoying alarm sound when the Pomodoro finishes.

 ## Why Goldfish?